mojtaba-peyrovi/python-mega-course-Udemy/project 7 python for image and viedo processing/README.md

 ```

 if we are going to use external video, for example webcam, we use 0 or 1 or 2 depending on how many cameras we have.

+__Difference Between map() and flatmap() functions:

+there is a one-to-one relationship between input and output of map() for example with map function we can make everything uppercase.
+Whereas in flatmap() the number of output can be different from the input, for example a text string can be split into words, so the output wouldn't be equal to the input.